A General Lotto game with asymmetric budget uncertainty: Conclusion

+This paper considers a class of one-sided incomplete information General Lotto games, where one of the player's resource budget is assigned randomly according to a Bernoulli distribution, while the opponent's endowment is common knowledge.
+We characterize all Bayes-Nash equilibria in this class of games.
+Randomized budgets do not provide benefits in comparison to a corresponding benchmark complete information setting.
+Our equilibrium characterizations allow us to determine how a high-level commander could exploit probabilistic resource assignments to two sub-colonels that engage with two respective opponents in separate and simultaneous General Lotto games.
+Interestingly, the optimal randomized assignment can improve the commander's payoff four-fold in comparison to the optimal deterministic assignment, in settings with a per-unit cost for deployment.

 There are several interesting directions for future research.
-The incomplete information Lotto games are of interest in their own right, and one can consider extensions in which there are more than two budget types, or where both competitors have randomized budgets.
+One can consider extensions in which there are more than two budget types, or where both competitors have randomized budgets.
 The equilibria derived in these games may also serve as equilibria to a class of corresponding all-pay auctions with incomplete information.
 It would also be of interest to extend the assignment problems to account for more than two sub-colonels.